MichelCodes123/BT-Bus-Efficiency-Project/README.md

 - 4 Bus routes were excluded from the calculation..
 Any "LOOP" routes causes issues with the way I performed the on-time performance calculations.
 I hope to revisit this in the future.

 # Deployment
+Project is still in testing phase to improve accuracy of bus delay calculations...
+- The python logic is set to be deployed with Azure VM.
+- The database and sprint boot application are set to be deployed using AWS services.